HomeOnMars/projektoOmnijo/OmniCentro.md

 since her coronation just about half a year ago.

-*La Regno de Omnijo* is a fictional monarchy located on the fictional island *La Omnija-Insulo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W (coordinates are fictional).
+*La Regno de Omnijo* is a fictional monarchy located on the fictional island *la Omnija-Insulo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W (coordinates are fictional- it should be open ocean there in real life).
 The island has a size of approximately Iceland, i.e. $\sim 100 \, 000 \, \mathrm{km}^2$.